VISIONS AND VALUES

 - Vision provides direction and a sense of purpose.

-In terms of the 20/80 principle, which says that 20% of leadership tasks account for 80% of leadership results, vision are values are the most effective leadership tools used in transforming an organization or team.
+In terms of the 20/80 principle, which says that 20% of leadership tasks account for 80% of leadership results, vision are values are the most effective tools a leader can use to transform an organization or team.
 Visions and values can also be used to transform teams operating at any level inside an organization and to help individuals focus on what is important for future success.

 What is a vision?